 If you’re low on budget, you may want to hit up some relevant forums, social media groups and other places to promote your hosting services.
 It’s going to be free for the most part but can still bring you a decent amount of targeted traffic to get the ball rolling.

 Then there’s also SEO, but you need to have a good amount of capital by your side to successfully market your services using this marketing channel.
 A good approach to it would be to target small local keywords where the competition would be on the lower side but it would still bring in a lot of potential customers.
+Check out the way that Honest Product Reviews does it’s SEO for ideas on how to create content.
+As you can see, they create long form (5,000 word articles) with tons of information and graphics.
+Google tends to love that style and you can create the same type of content to attract web hosting customers.

 Finally, there’s PPC, or paid per click advertising.
 Google Adwords is the most popular form of marketing when it comes to this channel.